abbyoung/Code-Check/README.md

 * Compile links list.
 * Perform code checks to generate warnings/errors.

 Once a page has been parsed, it gets a little extra grooming in `model.results()`.
-Report data and report error messages are stored in the database, the body text is marked up with HTML, and it's sent to the `/results` route for viewing.
+Report data and report error messages are stored in the database, the body text is marked up with HTML, and it's sent to the `/results` route in `views.py` for viewing.

 ### The Bookmarklet
 For easier on-the-go code checks, try the Code Check bookmarklet (found on the index page).
-Drag it to your bookmarks bar, and click when you've found a page to check.
+Drag it to your bookmarks bar, then just click it from the page you want to check.
 From here, the html is pulled from the document and parsed the same way.
-After storing the report data, the unique `report_id` gets sent to the `/report` view, where the relevant data is pulled and displayed.
+After storing the report data, the `report_id` gets sent to the `/report` view, where the relevant data is pulled and displayed.

 ## Why Code Check?
 **“The power of the Web is in its universality.